Deeply Supervised Skin Lesions Diagnosis with Stage and Branch Attention: Proposed Methodology

-Transformer operations lose spatial bias, increasing computational costs to learn visual representations \citep{mehta2021mobilevit}.
-Thus, they are wide and deep.
-ViT-Base, ViT-Large, and ViT-Huge models use the number of transformer blocks L = 12, 24, 32 and the number of embedded dimensions d = 768, 1024, 1280, respectively \citep{dosovitskiy2020image}.
-However, our new HierAttn only requires L = {2, 4, 3} and d = {96, 120, 144}, motivated by MobileViT architecture.
-The number of parameters for the new HierAttn and other SOTA networks is summarised in Table \ref{tab:top1models}.
+SCAttn leverages SEAttn by keeping single-pixel attention through global averaging pooling and avoiding the modification of tensors along channel direction.
+It contributes to utilising an attention mechanism to extract global features after depthwise convolution without introducing any learnable parameters.
+Moreover, branch attention does not increase model size because hierarchical pooling and tensor assembling in branch attention are parameter-free.
+In addition, transformer operations lose spatial bias, increasing computational costs with a wider and deeper design to learn visual representations \citep{mehta2021mobilevit}.
+Therefore, ViT-Base, ViT-Large, and ViT-Huge models use the number of transformer blocks L = 12, 24, 32 and the number of embedded dimensions d = 768, 1024, 1280, respectively \citep{dosovitskiy2020image}.
+However, our new HierAttn only requires L = {2, 4, 3} and d = {96, 120, 144}.
+The number of parameters for the new HierAttn and other state-of-the-art (SOTA) networks is summarised in Table \ref{tab:top1models}.